whizzml/examples/model-per-category/readme.md

-# Modeling and prediction per cluster
+# Modeling and prediction per category

 With the [create-category-models script](create-category-models), given an input dataset and one of its categorical fields, you'll